 MTA New York City Transit Authority/Manhattan and Bronx Surface Transit Operating Authority - The Transport Workers Union, Local 100 has recently won the right to represent non-represented MaBSTOA employees in certain computer titles.
 Negotiations on an agreement for that bargaining unit have not yet begun.
 Pursuant to the Taylor Law, until a collective bargaining agreement is reached, terms and conditions of employment remain status quo.
-NYCT is currently in negotiations with the Doctor's Counsel, representing 17 physicians and Deputy Medical Directors.
+MTA New York City Transit and the Doctors' Council signed an agreement on June 8, 2016.
+It runs from November 1, 2010 through May 31, 2018.
+The agreement is consistent with the bargaining pattern.
+The Doctor's Council represents 17 physicians and Deputy Medical Directors.
+The contract is pending Board approval.